storyfeet/dugi_bialan/content/grammar.md

 -- dis va-li buna
 .. this is not good

--- mi va-wei zion
+-- mi va-wei zon
 ..
 I don't know

 "va" before a verb is equivelant to "un" in english

--- mi wei va-zion
+-- mi wei va-zon
 ..
 I unknow / I forget

--- va-o va-zion
+-- va-o va-zon
 .. don't forget

 * va-va : none
-* va-zio : nothing
+* va-zo : nothing
 * va-deso : only
-* va-zion : forget
+* va-zon : forget

 ### Colours with "ga"